 - Genius Cripple: Dr. Judson.
 Overlaps with Homoerotic Subtext in the novelization—when they were schoolboys, Millington had a thing for Judson, and one day at rugby practice, he injured his crush in a jealous rage.

 - Heel-Face Turn: The Ancient One agrees to help the Doctor after realizing that Fenric was using him.

 - Heroic Sacrifice: The Ancient One uses the poison to kill the body Fenric is using and itself.

 - Homoerotic Subtext: Between Millington and Judson, and Jean and Phyllis; the novelisation fleshes out on both couples, but even in the episodes proper there's still plenty of implications.
 Millington and Judson are played at least in part as an estranged couple forced to work together long after the relationship ended badly, and Jean and Phyllis, once converted to vampires, suggest that they were 'cursed' from birth, a reference both to their status as Fenric's wolves but also to attitudes towards homosexuality viewing it as an affliction or burden.

 - Grand Theft Me: Fenric.
 Takes over Millington's body, then Judson's, then Sorin's.

 - The Grotesque: The Ancient One, the head Haemovore.

 - Holy Burns Evil: Haemovores can be repelled by faith itself.
-The Doctor repels them by repeating the names of all his companions, the fervently Communist Sorin repels them with a red star badge from his uniform, and Reverend Wainwright sadly fails to repel one using a cross, as the horrors of World War II destroyed his faith.
+The Doctor repels them by repeating the names of all his companions, the fervently Communist Sorin repels them with a red star badge from his uniform, and Reverend Wainwright sadly fails to repel one using a bible, as the horrors of World War II destroyed his faith.